-All proposals within town centres, villages and local centres must accord with the 'agent of change' principle.
-This means that applicants must design new development sensitively to protect local residents, existing businesses, commercial operators and other community facilities (such as schools) from noise impacts.
-New proposals must include appropriate mitigation for any potentially adverse effects, minimising the risk of future conflict between uses.
-In particular, new development proposals should manage noise and other potential nuisances by using any of the following:
+All noise generating proposals within town centres, villages and local centres must accord with the 'agent of change' principle.
+This means that applicants must design new development sensitively to protect local residents, existing businesses and other community facilities such as schools from noise impacts.
+In particular, all development proposals should manage noise and other potential nuisances by:

-- L. Ensuring good acoustic design to mitigate and minimise existing and potential impacts of noise generated by existing uses located in the area. - M. Exploring mitigation measures early in the design stage, with necessary and appropriate provisions secured through developer contributions. - N. Separating new noise-sensitive development where possible from existing noise-generating businesses through distance, screening, internal layout, sound-proofing and insulation, and other acoustic design measures.
+- N. Ensuring good acoustic design to mitigate and minimise existing and potential impacts of noise generated by existing uses located in the area - O. Exploring mitigation measures early in the design stage, with necessary and appropriate provisions secured through developer contributions - P. Separating new noise-sensitive development where possible from existing noise-generating businesses through distance, screening, internal layout, sound-proofing and insulation, and other acoustic design measures.

-All new development should be designed to ensure that established noisegenerating operations remain viable and can function or grow without unreasonable restrictions being placed on them.
+All other development should be designed to ensure that established noise-generating venues remain viable and can continue or grow without unreasonable restrictions being placed on them.
 The planning authority will refuse development proposals that have not clearly demonstrated how noise impacts will be mitigated and managed.

 Convenience Retail - There is limited capacity for new convenience retail floorspace up to 2027.
 This means that the vitality and viability of town centres will be vulnerable to further out of centre convenience store development proposals, based on the Retail Capacity Assessment 2019.
+The planning authority will only support new convenience retail proposals which offer improvements to the range, quality and pricing within town centres.